Joi/joi.github.io/_recipes/Slow-Roast-Pork-Shoulder-with-Herb-Rub.md

   Fennel fronds\nRosemary applesauce\nCrusty bread rolls, for serving"
 intrash: 0
 name: Slow Roast Pork Shoulder with Herb Rub
-notes: "6/18/20: \n\nBrined, added fennel seeds, fronds and lemon zest to rub.
-200\
-  \ \xBAF until 180 \xBAF internal temp then let rest for 15 min - heat oven to to\
-  \ 500 \xBAF and roast for 5 min and let cool for another 15 min.\n\nPan sauce:\n\
-  \nWhen the pork's finished, drain off and discard the excess fat and deglaze the\
-  \ rimmed baking sheet by heating it over a single burner and adding two cups of\
-  \ white wine, chicken stock, or a combination of both.
-Scrape up browned bits, transfer\
-  \ to a small saucepan, season to taste, and whisk in two tablespoons butter off\
-  \ heat.\n\nFrom comments:\n\nI gave this 5 stars, but with one caveat, use this\
-  \ on a 3-3.5lb pork shoulder instead of a 7lb one.
-I didn't read ahead that the\
-  \ recipe was for a 7lb pork shoulder, so I didn't half the recipe (just the time\
-  \ that I cooked it for).
-It came out perfectly done, and seasoned.
-I feel like if\
-  \ I used this on a 7lb pork shoulder that it would come out way under seasoned.\
-  \ For 3.5lb I cooked it on 200 degrees for 6 hours, and it came out with that perfect\
-  \ \"pulled pork\" consistency.\n\n--\n\nTemperature:\n\n160F sufficient...
-180F\
-  \ target when remove from oven and let rest until 190F."
-nutritional_info: ''
 photo: C479F5A8-6CEE-4E61-9439-32E13D40E01C-1358-00012EC31B801DBB.jpg
 photo_large: null
 photos: []